 Attend the Meeting.
 Another solution is for the voter to attend the annual meeting and cast a ballot.

 Ballots Excluded.
 In Clark v.
 McCann, the Registrar of Voters excluded ten ballots because the voters failed to include a valid residence address.
-The plaintiff argued that the Registrar should have taken extra steps to validate residences so as to count the ballots.
+The plaintiff argued that the Registrar should have taken extra steps to validate residences to count the ballots.
 The court disagreed.
 It noted that requiring voters provide a current address is not burdensome and verifies a voter’s eligibility to vote.
-The Registrar did not need to employ additional methods to confirm a voter's address.
+The Registrar did not need additional methods to confirm a voter's address.
 When applied to HOA elections, the court’s holding confirms that homeowners must comply with statutory requirements and ratify their eligibility to vote by providing a valid separate interest address on the outer envelope.
 (See sample envelope.)

 Recommendation: Inspectors should not discard any ballots or outer envelopes.
 All election materials should be kept for at least one year.